master of coin

 |Died||In 129 AC, at King's Landing|

-Lord Lyman Beesbury was the master of coin and a member of the small council during the reign of Viserys I Targaryen and before that to his grandfather Jaehaerys I Targaryen.
+Lord Lyman Beesbury was the master of coin and a member of the small council during the reigns of Jaehaerys I Targaryen and his grandson, Viserys I Targaryen.
 It is unknown if he was also the Lord of Honeyholt and head of House Beesbury.

 Lyman was a man of eighty when King Viserys passed away prior to the Dance of the Dragons.
-His throat was slashed in the council chamber by Ser Criston Cole, the Kingmaker, for refusing to support Aegon II Targaryen's claim to the Iron Throne.
-He was succeeded as master of coin by Ser Tyland Lannister.
+According to Gyldayn, Lyman's throat was slashed in the small council chamber by Ser Criston Cole, the Kingmaker, for refusing to support Aegon II Targaryen's claim to the Iron Throne.
+Alternatively, Lord Beesbury may have died from a chill in the black cells, while Mushroom claimed he was thrown from a window.
+Lyman was succeeded as master of coin by Ser Tyland Lannister.